LGBT Humanists UK: Ban on conversion therapy

-LGBT Humanists UK remains the only organisation representing LGBT+ non-religious people and humanists in the UK.
-Boasting a long and proud history of campaigning, visibility and activism, LGBT Humanists UK provides fellowship for LGBT+ non-religious people and continues to lead the fight to ban conversion therapy in the UK.
+LGBT Humanists UK remains the only organisation representing LGBT non-religious people and humanists in the UK.
+LGBT Humanists UK provides fellowship for LGBT non-religious people and continues to lead the fight to ban conversion therapy in the UK.
 LGBT Humanists works closely with organisations including Stonewall and Faith to Faithless to campaign against so-called 'conversion' therapy and to support and empower survivors of this discredited and harmful practice.